vrick6749/RederyckVazquez_T2A2/README.md

 ![This is an image of your task planning](/app/assets/images/Stories.png)
 * Shows significant planning for how tasks are planned and tracked, including a full description of the process and of the tools used

+The project was planned through the use of the github project board in conjuntion with the developed wireframes.
+In the project board the application development was divided into 4 columns.
+The most crucial aspects are the layouts and functionality columns.
+These categories are the bare minimum for the application to function.
+These are then followed by the design section and finally the extras.

+The columns are further divided into smaller tasks which have a checkbox tag alongside it.
+This allows for better time management and tracking of progress as the project can be broken down into manageable sections and can be ticked off once concluded.
+As working with the porject is unpredictable changes can also be easily incorporated where certain tasks can be moved from one column to the other, removed if no longer required and added if necessary for the application.

+Although no longer present, I had a column which had headers of issue.
+This enabled me to keep track of sections of the project which I was having issues with, setting them aside for awhile and moving on the another task.
+The github project board also allows for notes to be placed inside each card in the columns, where you can more details about issues and potential improvents you wish to make for that particular section.

 ##### 10. ERD provided represents a normalised database model.
 ![This is an image of your ERD](app/assets/images/ERDBookstore.jpeg)